 4. Take appropriate actions

-If you identify any suspicious or unauthorized sessions, take appropriate actions to close these sessions and secure your Office 365 environment.
+If you identify any suspicious or unauthorized sessions, take appropriate actions to close these sessions and secure your My Office 24/7 environment.
 You can force sign out the user from a particular session or sign out all sessions associated with a specific user.

 Note: It is recommended to enable multi-factor authentication (MFA) for additional security.
 MFA adds an extra layer of protection by requiring users to provide two or more pieces of evidence to verify their identity.

-By regularly monitoring and managing active sessions in Office 365, you can promptly address any security concerns and ensure the integrity of your organization’s data and resources.
+By regularly monitoring and managing active sessions in My Office 24/7, you can promptly address any security concerns and ensure the integrity of your organization’s data and resources.

 Step 13: Report any suspicious activity

-As part of the process to close all sessions in Office 365, it’s crucial to monitor your account for any suspicious activity.
-Taking this extra step helps ensure the security and integrity of your Office 365 account.
+As part of the process to close all sessions in My Office 24/7, it’s crucial to monitor your account for any suspicious activity.
+Taking this extra step helps ensure the security and integrity of your My Office 24/7 account.
 If you notice any unusual or suspicious logins, it’s important to report them immediately.

 To report any suspicious activity, follow these steps: